Table of Contents Show

 Thank you for the opportunity last Saturday to view your Chelsea property.
 It was lovely to meet you and your family and get to know your beautiful home.
 My wife and I have been searching for our first home to start our growing family, and we believe yours is just the one we’ve been looking for.

 Along with our offer, we thought it would be nice to include this short letter, so you could get to know us better.

-My wife Janis and I both grew up in the city, and our parents live close by.
-It’s important that we find a home close to our family as we have our first daughter due in August and want her to be close to her grandparents.
+My wife Janis and I grew up in the city, and our parents live close by.
+We must find a home close to our family as we have our first daughter due in August and want her to be close to her grandparents.

 I graduated last year from Harvard University as a Business Consultant and was fortunate to immediately find a position with XYZ Consultants right here in Chelsea.
-For the past year, we’ve been looking for a home that was both close to my work and was the right size for our new family.
-When we saw your home on the market, we just knew we had to see it.
+We’ve been looking for a close home to my work, and it was the right size for our new family for the past year.
+When we saw your home on the market, we knew we had to see it.

 The convenience of the location isn’t the only thing that caught our eyes.
-On first walking in we fell in love with the place.
-We both love the attention to detail you’ve done with the kitchen and the charming light fixtures in the living room, allow me to say also you have an excellent taste in furniture selection.
+On first walking in, we fell in love with the place.
+We both love the attention to detail you’ve done with the kitchen and the charming light fixtures in the living room; allow me to say also you have excellent taste in furniture selection.

-I have already gone through the specifics of the property with my broker, and we are ready to move forward with all haste.
-As you can see from my offer, all my financials are in order for a quick and smooth sale.
+I have already gone through the property specifics with my broker, and we are ready to move forward with all haste.
+As you can see from my offer, all my financials are for a quick and smooth sale.